Berg wind: Overview

-When the air that has been heated on the extensive central plateau flows down the escarpment to the coast it undergoes further warming by adiabatic processes.
-This accounts for the hot and dry properties of these off-shore winds, wherever they occur along South Africa's coastline.
+When the air that has been heated on the extensive central plateau flows down the escarpment to the coast, it undergoes further warming by adiabatic processes.
+This accounts for the hot and dry properties of these offshore winds, wherever they occur along South Africa's coastline.

-Although berg winds are often called a Föhn winds, this is probably a misnomer, as Föhn winds are rain shadow winds that result from air moving over a mountain range, resulting in precipitation on the windward side.
-This releases latent heat into the atmosphere which is then warmed still further as the air descends on the leeward side (e.g., the Chinook or the original Föhn).
+Although berg winds are often called Föhn winds, this is probably a misnomer, as Föhn winds are rain shadow winds that result from air moving over a mountain range, resulting in precipitation on the windward side.
+This releases latent heat into the atmosphere, which is then warmed still further as the air descends on the leeward side (e.g. the Chinook or the original Föhn).
 Berg winds do not originate in precipitation, but in the mostly dry, often arid central plateau of Southern Africa.
-On the other hand, katabatic winds are technically drainage winds, that carry high density, usually cold air from a high elevation down a slope under the force of gravity.
+On the other hand, katabatic winds are technically drainage winds, which carry high density, usually cold, air from a high elevation down a slope under the force of gravity.
 These are thus "fall winds", which occur most typically down the coastal ice slopes of Antarctica and Greenland.
-Berg winds blow off the African escarpment in response to large scale weather systems in the South Atlantic Ocean, the African interior, and the Southern Indian Ocean.
+Berg winds blow off the African escarpment in response to large-scale weather systems in the South Atlantic Ocean, the African interior, and the Southern Indian Ocean.